 To compare FatCow and Bluehost, I’ve researched and tested both in five important categories.
 Bluehost might save you a few dollars here and there, like on its Basic shared hosting plan, but you won’t get as many resources as you would with FatCow.
 Although it’s a close call, FatCow is the overall winner of this comparison.

 Before moving on, though, you should know that both web hosts fall short of what you can get with a powerful and reliable host like Hostinger.
-Click here to see Hostinger’s best plans, or read on to get the full story.
+Click here to see Hostinger’s best plans1, or read on to get the full story.

 1. Plans and Pricing